ctnava/rxtechnotes/ref/basic_safety_practices.md

   - Errors in transcription or data entry
   - 🛡️ Technicians must verify and enter data accurately.
 Always clarify unclear orders with a pharmacist.
 Ask clarifying questions when a prescription seems unusual.
 Be especially careful when entering verbal or handwritten prescriptions.

-> 🛡️ **The NCCMERP Recommends**:
+> 🛡️ **The NCCMERP Recommends that**:
 >
-> - that patient profiles be current and contain adequate clinical information for the pharmacist to assess appropriateness of orders.
+> - patient profiles be current and contain adequate clinical information for the pharmacist to assess appropriateness of orders.
+> - the pharmacist always review presciptions & orders.
+Any incomplete, illegible, or otherwise concerning orders should be clarified.

 ## 🔐 Error Prevention Strategies